-- Repricing or reducing the exercise price of a share option or SAR below the per share exercise price as of the date of grant without stockholder approval. - (2) Canceling, surrendering or substituting any outstanding option or SAR in exchange for (i) the grant of a new award option or SAR with a lower exercise price, or (ii) other awards or a cash payment at a time when the exercise price of the option or SAR is greater than the fair market value of the shares. - (3) Adding shares back to the number of shares available for issuance when (i) shares covered by an award are tendered or withheld in payment of the purchase price or tax withholding for the exercise or settlement of an award, (ii) shares are not issued or delivered as a result of net settlement of an outstanding award, and (iii) shares are repurchased on the open market with the proceeds of the exercise of an option.
+- (1) Repricing or reducing the exercise price of a share option or SAR below the per share exercise price as of the date of grant without stockholder approval. - (2) Canceling, surrendering or substituting any outstanding option or SAR in exchange for the grant of a new award with a lower exercise price or for a cash payment without stockholder approval. - (3) Adding shares back to the number of shares available for issuance when (i) shares covered by an award are tendered or withheld in payment of the purchase price or tax withholding for the exercise or settlement of an award, (ii) shares are not issued or delivered as a result of net settlement of an outstanding award, and (iii) shares are repurchased on the open market with the proceeds of the exercise of an option.